vineethart/projCert/website/readme.md

 ## Concepts

-The project covers these concepts:
+The project covers these concepts :

  * PHP variables
  * PHP arrays